Callmenicky/TodoList/README.md

 ## Getting Started
 To set up and run the TODO list web application, follow these steps:

-Clone the GitHub repository to your local machine:
+### Clone the GitHub repository to your local machine:

     git clone https://github.com/your-username/todo-list-webapp.git

-Navigate to the project's root directory:
+### Navigate to the project's root directory:

     cd todo-list-webapp

-Configure the database connection:
+### Configure the database connection:

-  Open the appsettings.json file in the backend project.
++ Open the appsettings.json file in the backend project.
-  Update the connection string with your SQL Server details.
++ Update the connection string with your SQL Server details.

-Install backend dependencies:
+### Install backend dependencies:

-Open a terminal and navigate to the backend project's directory: shell
+- Open a terminal and navigate to the backend project's directory:
-Copy code

         cd backend

-Restore the backend dependencies: shell
+- Restore the backend dependencies:
-Copy code

         dotnet restore

-Run the database migrations:
+### Run the database migrations:

-shell
-Copy code
         dotnet ef database update

-Install frontend dependencies:
+### Install frontend dependencies:

-Open a new terminal and navigate to the frontend project's directory: shell
+- Open a new terminal and navigate to the frontend project's directory:
-Copy code

         cd ../frontend

-Install the frontend dependencies: shell
+- Install the frontend dependencies:
-Copy code

         npm install

-Build and run the application:
+### Build and run the application:

-Open a terminal and navigate back to the backend project's directory:
+- Open a terminal and navigate back to the backend project's directory:

-shell
-Copy code
         cd ../backend

-Build and run the backend API:
+- Build and run the backend API:

-shell
-Copy code
         dotnet run

-Open a new terminal and navigate to the frontend project's directory:
+- Open a new terminal and navigate to the frontend project's directory:

-shell
-Copy code
         cd ../frontend

-Start the frontend development server:
+- Start the frontend development server:

-shell
-Copy code
         npm start

-Access the TODO list web application:
+### Access the TODO list web application:

-Open your web browser and visit http://localhost:3000 to access the application.
+- Open your web browser and visit http://localhost:3000 to access the application.

 ## API Documentation
 The backend API provides the following endpoints: